 We believe that young children learn best by doing.
-Our curriculum includes "Handwriting Without Tears" and "Phonemic Awareness" as well as biblically-based "Scripture Bites."
+Our curriculum includes English Language Arts (ELA) and Math- "Learning Without Tears"; Social Emotional Learning- "Little Spot of Emotions"; and Phonemic Awareness- "Heggerty"; as well as biblically-based "Scripture Bites."
 The curriculum is based on the understanding that young children's play is their "work."
 Junior Academy trains children to develop through a balance of child-initiated and teacher-directed activities to help prepare the children for future academic growth and development.
 The Brigance Screening Tool is used twice a year to help assess children's growth and development.